 According to Lynn Cirrincione, Director of Cash & Banking Operations at Allstate:“Every single person in the organization must know what the fraud schemes are.”
 It is important to empower your employees to question suspicious emails or payment requests.
 However, educating is not enough and fraud can come from anywhere, at any time.
 Frank D’Amadeo testifies: “Recently, we lost $80,000 in one of our subsidiaries.
 The supplier they were dealing with got hacked.
 They failed in identifying a change in payment instructions.”

-Bank account validation requires manual cross-checking of multiple data sources, resulting in a high risk of error.
+Bank account ownership verification requires manual cross-checking of multiple data sources, resulting in a high risk of error.
 “We have to be diligent to make sure we know our payees” says Kathy Merthes.

 So what does it take to be best in class in fraud prevention?
 Here are our 5 top tips.

-Eliminating the risk of fraud within your organization is really about regaining control over your supplier data from the moment you integrate it in your system, until the payment is executed.
+Eliminating the risk of fraud within your organization is really about regaining control over your supplier data from the moment you integrate it into your system until the payment is executed.
 There would be much more focus on value and revenue growth if finance departments had more peace of mind.

 Trustpair is the leading payment fraud prevention platform for large corporations.
-We secure your B2B payments all along the Procure-to-Pay process by providing continuous, real-time international account validation.
+We secure your B2B payments throughout the Procure-to-Pay process by providing continuous, real-time international account validation.
 To prevent payment fraud, we recommend that you work with accurate supplier data in your systems.
-Get in touch with us to prevent fraudulent B2B payments in your organization.
+Contact us to prevent fraudulent B2B payments in your organization.